nima64/nima64.github.io/content/blog/gsoc/gosc-6-22.md

 A blocking point in building vlc was finding the right the packages.
 Specifically qt packages which sometimes couldn't be recognized by pkg-conf.
 Eventually I found the packages from Ubuntu 21.10 worked, alternatively I could have built QT from source.
 I wasn't comfortable building QT, so I stuck with the latter.

 I found the correct packages to install from the looking at the QT build decencies in *vlc/modules/gui/qt/meson.build*.
 I would also look in vlc's docker images for finding linux dependencies.

+> Note: to generate a compile_commands on autoools install bear.
+> And run `bear -- make`

 ```js
 modules: [